-Relax, recharge, review, enjoy the holiday season and set yourself up for healthy living success in 2023 with these three simple strategies.
+Relax, recharge, review, enjoy the holiday season and set yourself up for healthy living success in the New Year with these three simple strategies.

 1. Allow yourself a complete break from work